-Sarah Jo Peterson, research director for the Infrastructure Initiative, is responsible for research and publications relating to transportation and land use.
+Sarah Jo Peterson is Senior Director, Policy at the Urban Land Institute.
 Prior to coming to ULI, Sarah Jo taught urban planning at the University of Oklahoma and worked as a planner for the Wisconsin Department of Transportation, specializing in land use and urban strategies.
 Sarah Jo has a master’s degree in urban and regional planning from the University of Wisconsin – Madison and a PhD in American history from Yale University.

 The Infrastructure Posts page shares new research, trends, and innovations, focusing on issues at the intersection of infrastructure and land use and helping to inform global, national, and local conversations about infrastructure.